-If you lived in Belarus instead of United States, you would:
+If you moved to Belarus from the United States, you would:

 MAKE 69.5% LESS MONEY EVERY YEAR